-A vocal ensemble of mixed voices dedicated to the study, rehearsal, and performance of a variety of choral literature.
-This course is the first in a series of four.
-MUS 141, MUS 142, MUS 241, and MUS 242.
-This course is open to all students interested in a college choral singing experience.
+This course is designed to train and develop a vocal ensemble of mixed voices dedicated to the study, rehearsal, and performance of a variety of choral literature.
+It is designed for the music major.
+It is the fourth and final course in the College Choir Series.